mehrnoosh-afshar/home-service-robot/README.md

 slam_gmapping provides SLAM capability in conjunction with the gmapping package.
 The gmapping package provides laser-based SLAM, as a ROS node called slam_gmapping.
 Using slam_gmapping, you can create a 2-D occupancy grid map from laser and pose data collected by a mobile robot.
 The slam_gmapping node takes in sensor_msgs/LaserScan messages and builds a map (nav_msgs/OccupancyGrid).

-amcl is a probabilistic localization system for a robot moving in 2D.
+Amcl is a probabilistic localization system for a robot moving in 2D.
 It implements the adaptive (or KLD-sampling) Monte Carlo localization approach (as described by Dieter Fox), which uses a particle filter to track the pose of a robot against a known map.
 In this progehect the map has been build previously using gmapping package and that one is being used with ACML package.

 turtlebot provides underlying drivers and specifications for the Turtlebot 2 in ROS Kinetic, and also keyboard control functionality for this project.